 Other free face mask patterns

-In addition to the official Bossy Flossie face mask pattern, I have also used the free patterns provided by Burda.
-You can check them out here: classic Burda face mask and Burda surgical-square face mask.
+In addition to the official Bossy Flossie face mask pattern, I have also used the free patterns provided by Chiffon Jam and Burda.
+You can check them out here: four-piece face mask with crisp finish, classic Burda face mask and Burda surgical-square face mask.

 Below is a surgical-square face mask that I created using bright silk and yellow ribbon.
 Eat your heart out Hermès.